Al-Allama al-Hilli: Overview

-The book of Tadhkirat al-Fuqahā is considered one of the greatest books on Shiite jurisprudence or fiqh.
-The book is cited by other scholars as a reference.
-Allamah Hilli mainly points to the opinions and ideas of Shaykh Tusi rather than those of other Shiite Scholars.
+The book of Tadhkirat al-Fuqahā is considered one of the greatest texts on Shiite jurisprudence (fiqh) and is widely cited by other scholars as a reference.
+Allamah Hilli mainly relies upon the opinions and ideas of Shaykh Tusi rather than those of other Shiite scholars.

-Allamah Al-Hilli writes about his intention to express and explain the summaries of indult (Fatwa) of the jurist and rules of Scholars (Ulama) according to "best explanations, the most correct way, the most rightness style, and the most confident methods".
+Allamah Al-Hilli expresses his intention to explain the summaries of indult (Fatwa) and the rules of the Ulama according to the "best explanations, the most correct way, the most rightness style, and the most confident methods".

-The book has been summarized by Ibn Motawwej Bahrani, one of the pupils of Allamah Al-Hilli, in a book called Mukhtasar Al Tadhkirah.
+The book was later summarized by Ibn Motawwej Bahrani, one of the pupils of Allamah Al-Hilli, in a work titled Mukhtasar Al Tadhkirah.

 Content

-The author divided the book into four rules: on praying, on transactions, on unilateral obligation, on judgments.
-The book is divided to fifteen sections; including:

-the book of purity, the books of Alms and fasting, the book of safekeeping, and the book of buying either pecuniary or credit.
+The author divided the book into four rules: praying, transactions, unilateral obligation, and judgments.
+It is structured into fifteen sections, including the book of purity, the books of alms and fasting, the book of safekeeping, and the book of buying (either pecuniary or credit).

-The book has many characteristics, including: